mathlover3/BoplMapMaker/Lua Api Docs.md

 you get the following built in lua apis:
 The global constants: "_G", "_VERSION" and "_MOONSHARP",
 The table iterators: "next", "ipairs" and "pairs",
-The string package,
+The metatable methods : "setmetatable", "getmetatable", "rawset", "rawget", "rawequal" and "rawlen", The string package,
 The table package,
 The math package,